ianyang66/ianyang66.github.io/_pages/about.md

 ---

-My direction is on security and privacy of AI-driven systems.
+My primarily direction is on security and privacy of AI-driven systems.
 My recent efforts concentrate on adversarial attacks, intrusion detection, secure federated learning, privacy obfuscation, and provable security on AI systems.

-- **Self-Supervised Learning (SSL)**: Learning speech representations from unlabeled data.
-We discover that speech SSL techniques lead to representations with strong task generalizability beyond Automatic Speech Recognition (ASR).
-Additionally, we explore their use across a broad spectrum of real-life speech applications, which marks the beginning of the era of speech foundation models (SFM).

-- **Representation Generalizability**: Benchmarking the task and domain generalizability of SFMs.
-I think deeply about the purpose and methods of creating a correct and solidly grounded benchmark, especially regarding its important role in guiding future model development.

-- **Efficient Pre-training**: All existing SFMs require industrial-level computing, which makes further research monopolized by large corporations.
-I am currently working on how to pre-train SFMs efficiently within academic resources.

 I am always open to collaborations involving dense and deep discussions, where I can learn from new explorations and intense debates regardless of co-authorship.
 If you are interested in collaborating, please reach me at my email: [ianyangdoc@gmail.com](mailto:ianyangdoc@gmail.com).

 ## Visitors